Sikh temples open doors to Lake Oroville evacuees

 - Sikh temples in region have welcomed evacuees

-(CNN)Members of the Northern California Sikh community are giving Lake Oroville evacuees what they need most right now: a place to stay.
+(CNN)Members of the Northern California Sikh community gave Lake Oroville evacuees what they needed most over the past few days: a place to stay.

 "We announced that if anybody needs help, medical help, or anything we are open," said Ranjeet Singh, the manager of the Gurdwara Sahib Sikh temple in West Sacramento, California.

-More than 188,000 people who live near the dam were told to evacuate on Sunday as workers scrambled to patch a giant hole in the spillway that lets out excess water when lake levels get too high.
-If the spillway fails, officials fear it could cause widespread flooding.

-Churches, fairgrounds, RV parks and other organizations are also taking in evacuees.
+Singh had said his temple has two large halls that can sleep about 400 people.

 "People started to come here Sunday night and more than 200 people were here," he said.
 There were about 100 people at the temple on Tuesday.